lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     We can see that the agreement is quite good despite the very short calculation time and the very high value for the energy barrier.
-Obtaining the same results with Free Sampling would require to perform extremely long and costly simulations.
+Obtaining the same results with Free Sampling would require performing extremely long and costly simulations.

 .. include:: ../../non-tutorials/accessfile.rst